conexco/shopware-bootstrap-theme/docs/getting-started/introduction.md

 ### Why Bootstrap?

-The Shopware Bootstrap Theme combines the extensibility of Shopware and the simplicity of Twitter Bootstrap.
+The Shopware Bootstrap Theme combines the extensibility of Shopware and the simplicity of Bootstrap 3.
 With these assets in your pocket, developing innovative themes for e-commerce becomes as easy as never before.

 #### Reusable Responsive Components

 @media { max-width: 480px; } how was it again?
 Worry not; Bootstrap already took care of this.
-Ready-made classes let you realise your ideas without any effort, for all devices, fully responsive.
+Ready-made classes let you realise your ideas without much effort, for all devices, fully responsive.
 We follow Bootstrap's approach – devices are categorised in viewport width ranges, from extra-small under which most handheld phones fall, to extra-large, like your high resolution desktop.
 Never was it more straightforward to stretch that button over a phone's full width,